 Below is a table detailing the penalties for Drag Racing:

-Iowa Law on Driver’s License Sanctions – This link provides detailed information on a number of crimes and their effect on the status of an individual’s driver’s license.
+Iowa Law on Driver’s License Sanctions – This link provides detailed information on several crimes and their effect on the status of an individual’s driver’s license.
 You can use this as a guide to what happens if you are convicted of this or any other crime that is related to vehicle usage.

 West Des Moines, Iowa Attorney for Drag Racing